BeaumerF/Silashu/README.md

 ## How to use it ?
 0. install [.Net Core](url=https://www.microsoft.com/net/learn/get-started/windows)
+1. Deploy the project
-1. right click on "Scrap-winx64.ps1" then "Execute with Powershell".
+2. right click on "Scrap-winx64.ps1" then "Execute with Powershell".
-2. put some search links (google for example)
+3. put some search links (google for example)
-3. put an empty line to say you have finished
+4. put an empty line to say you have finished

 #### ⚠️ Be careful